 Functional Classification

 For many of the technology components needed within EGI to satisfy a defined community capability, EGI expects there to be multiple providers.
 Indeed, having multiple technology providers able to satisfy a particular capability helps contribute to EGI’s sustainability by removing its dependence and lock-in with a single supplier.
-Defining these capabilities by functional (e.g. open standards or specifications) and non-functional (e.g. performance) requirements allows any technology provider, both commercial or research based, to establish a relationship with EGI and to provide components that meet a particular capability.
+Defining these capabilities by functional (e.g. open standards or specifications) and non-functional (e.g. performance, availability, reliability) requirements allows any technology provider, both commercial or research based, to establish a relationship with EGI and to provide components that meet a particular capability.

 The functional classifications of the current capabilities are defined as: